 In order to get to Egeskov Castle from Odense, first, take the train to Kværndrup (direction Svendborg St.).
 From there you can either walk 2.5 km to the castle or take bus 920 (direction Faaborg) and get down at Egeskov Gade.
 From there the castle is a 10-minute walk.

-Sweden’s third largest city is undoubtedly one of the best day trips from Copenhagen.
+Sweden’s third-largest city is undoubtedly one of the best day trips from Copenhagen.
 Discard any negatives you might have heard about Malmö and go there pronto.
-It is a city undergoing radical change with plenty of interesting sights.
-Among its many sights, you can wander around the picturesque old town that is encircled by canals, enjoy a peaceful afternoon in the city’s oldest park (Kungsparken), dine in one of its many fine restaurants, and admire its blend of architectural styles.
-Malmö is also an ideal place for shopping with its compact center and pedestrian streets.
+It is a city undergoing a radical change with plenty of interesting sights.
+Among its many sights you can wander around the picturesque old town, enjoy a peaceful afternoon in one of the city’s lush parks, dine in one of its many restaurants, and admire its blend of architectural styles.

-Just 20 km north of Malmö lies Lund, one of Sweden’s oldest cities.
-Lund is primarily known for two things – its university which is the largest is the Nordics and its impressive cathedral which is the most visited church in Sweden.
-The town’s medieval streets and its grand cathedral are persuasive reasons to come and take a gander around Lund.
+Just 20 km north of Malmo lies Lund, one of Sweden’s oldest cities.
+Lund is primarily known for two things – its university which is the largest in the Nordics and its impressive 12th-century Romanesque cathedral which is the most visited church in Sweden.
+With medieval streets lined with an assortment of architectural styles, the buzz of student life, and a rich array of cafés and restaurants, Lund is an enchanting little city.

-Lund Cathedral is an imposing twin-towered, gray-sandstone edifice that dominates the city skyline.
-Being a typical Romanesque building, the Lund Cathedral is distinctly dark, with only small windows to allow sunshine to pass through.
-Just like the Roskilde Cathedral, the best aspect inside the cathedral is the astronomical clock which depicts days, weeks, and even courses of the moon and the sun in the Zodiac.
+The most enjoyable aspect of the cathedral is the vividly colored astronomical clock which depicts days, weeks, and even courses of the moon and the sun in the zodiac.
 If you’re here at noon or 15:00, you’ll be treated to a parade of knights jousting on horseback and trumpets blowing a medieval fanfare.
-Entrance to the cathedral is free.
+The dimly lit crypt is home to two columns that are gripped by intriguing stone figures – one of a man, another of a woman and a child.
+The entrance to the cathedral is free.
 You can check the opening hours here.

 Now, what do you think?
-Which are your favorite day trips from Copenhagen?
+What are your favorite day trips from Copenhagen?
 Any place we missed on this list?
 Share your thoughts with us in the comments below!